Trust – a smart tool for asset protection & more

 It can also act as an independent party that administers the disbursement of interest payments to the bondholders.

 The trust company can ensure that the covenants of the bond are complied with by the issuer (which in this case is the client company).

 Why use such a company?

 A trust company can take care of assets, tax procedures, and legal issues.
-It is like a one-stop shop for wealthy individuals or anyone who does not want to run around and deal with different professionals such as a financial planner, an accountant, a lawyer, or any other professional.
+It is like a one-stop-shop for wealthy individuals or anyone who does not want to run around and deal with different professionals such as a financial planner, an accountant, a lawyer, or any other professional.

 Clients who do not feel comfortable or confident of making big financial decisions can also seek the services to manage financial matters for them.

 Besides financial and investment planning, trust companies can help with estate planning.
-If there are multiple heirs, or if there are no heirs, or no responsible heirs, then in those cases, assigning the trust company as the successor trustee of the trust created by the client can smoothen the process of succession.
+If there are multiple heirs, or if there are no heirs or no responsible heirs, then in those cases, assigning the trust company as the successor trustee of the trust created by the client can smoothen the process of succession.

-Having a trust company can minimize or eliminate any family squabbles related to inheritance of assets as the trust company can play the role of a neutral third party.
+Having a trust company can minimize or eliminate any family squabbles related to the inheritance of assets as the trust company can play the role of a neutral third party.

 If there are no heirs, then the trust company can manage the assets of the trust in compliance with the terms and conditions of the trust and as per the wishes of the deceased client.